sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 This was the most challenging part of my whole build.
 I could not find a way to seal my vacuum leaks without spending a good chunk of money refinishing, surfacing, and making new parts.

 Attach your carburetors to the engine head.
-Using good clamps will save you in the long run instead of the regular worm clamps.
+Using T-bolt clamps will save you in the long run instead of the regular worm clamps.
 Worm clamps can work, but they aren't perfect as you can risk biting into your hoses if you go too far.
-Spring clamps are very good clamps but can be hard to use if they are going to be in tight spaces.
 The ones I recommend are T-Bolt clamps, functioning just like a worm clamp but with the security of a spring clamp.
 Instead of biting from the torque point, the entire inner ring clamps onto the hose.
+Spring clamps are good clamps but can be hard to use if they are going to be in tight spaces and may have too much clamping force.

 ![T-Bolt Clamp](https://cdn.mishimoto.com/media/catalog/product/M/M/MMCLAMP-4_2_11.png)